replicatedhq/help-center/content/docs/vendor-rbac/resource-names.md

 Grants the holder the permission to view information about the specified enterprise channel of the specified application(s).

-### kots/app/[:appId]/airgap/build
+### kots/app/[:appId]/channel/[:channelId]/releases/airgap

-Grants the holder permission to trigger airgap builds.
+Grants the holder permission to trigger airgap builds for the specified channel.

+### kots/app/[:appId]/channel/[:channelId]/releases/airgap/download-url

+Grants the holder permission to get an airgap bundle download URL for any release on the specified channel.

 ### kots/app/[:appId]/license/create